timelyart/Kairos/README.md

       text:
 ```
 * Fill in the timeframe(s) and watchlist(s) you want to use
-* Create a mock up alert and write down the options (case sensitive!) you select in order (going from left to right and from top to bottom)
+* Create a mock-up alert and write down the options (case-sensitive!) you select in order (going from left to right and from top to bottom)
 * Fill in the rest of the template with your written down values

 You can define in one file multiple charts with each chart having multiple alerts, like this: